frillecode/LanguageAnalytics2021/src/project2/README.md

     <img src="../../figures/project2_network.png" width="400" height="300">
   <p>

 The second one is an interactive visualization where you can zoom in to get a better overview of the network.
-To use the interactive tools, open the .html-file in 'viz/'.
+To use the interactive tools, open the 'viz/interactive.html' (e.g. in a browser).
 Here, I've included screenshots to show examples of what you can see in the visualization:

 <p align="center">
     <img src="../../figures/project2_interactive.png" width="400" height="200">